BenGorUser/User/UPGRADE.md

 #UPGRADE

 ##v0.7.x to v0.8.x
-* The genete method of the UserUrlGenerator is changed so be carefull if you have used to write your custom url generator strategy.
+* The generate method of the UserUrlGenerator is changed so be careful if you have used to write your custom url generator strategy.

 ##v0.6.x to v0.7.x